andrewacashner/hearingfaithms/chapters/chapter-3.md

 mandatory liturgical text of the fourth Responsory above *while* the chorus sang this villancico.
 <!-- cantor? -->
+Lay people outside the walls of the architectural choir would not probably have heard or understood the words of the Latin liturgical text, so they would perhaps not have missed much.
-The poet and composer were evidently steeped in the theological and liturgical traditions of the Church, and had good reason to refer to the Responsory even in situations like this where it was not sung.
+The poet and composer were evidently steeped in the theological and liturgical traditions of the Church, though, and had good reason to refer to the Responsory even in situations like this where it was not sung.
 For the learned cathedral canons, rather than diminishing the importance of the Responsory, the simultaneous performance of the Latin prayer and Spanish song may have actually deepend the hidden connections between the two.
-Lay people outside the walls of the architectural choir would not probably have heard or understood the words of the Latin liturgical text, so they would perhaps not have missed much.

 [^Puebla-Matins-AC]:
 MEX-Pc: AC 1633-12-30:
 "que a los maitines de nauidad deste año y de los venideros [...] se canten todas las liçiones yn totum sin dejar cossa alguna dellas y que la chansoneta sirba de Responsorio el qual se diga resado mientrass se estubiere cantando."
-^[**XXX**  full text in diss or appendix ]
+^[XXX  full text in diss or appendix ]

 The Responsory evokes the scenario of the Nativity, with the animals gathered around the manger, just as the villancico calls up the image of angels, beasts, and humans joining together in song around the Christ-child.
-In the quatrain (a *redondilla*) that closes the estribillo, the lines *tan de oír y de admirar/ tan de admirar y de oír* actually seem like a reply to the Responsory, as though to say that the mystery of the Incarnat Christ certainly was an "admirable" sacrament---that is, one that can be seen---but it is also an audible sacrament.
+In the quatrain (a *redondilla*) that closes the estribillo, the lines *tan de oír y de admirar/ tan de admirar y de oír* actually seem like a reply to the Responsory, as though to say that the mystery of the Incarnate Christ certainly was an "admirable" sacrament---that is, one that can be seen---but it is also an audible sacrament.

 Listeners in Puebla could not visit the manger in Bethlehem; they could only look at the retable paintings of the Adoration of the Shepherds and the Visitation of the Kings and imagine.
-^[**XXX**  chrysostom quote ]
+^[XXX  chrysostom quote ]
 But in the conception of this villancico, they could hear the "voices of the chapel choir" reverberating in the space and through those voices they could "hear the voice of the Father/ in tones of weeping"---that is, they could hear the Christ the Word himself not merely speaking, but singing, through all the other voices from the choirboys up to the angels.

-In a widely disseminated model sermon for Christmas, Fray Luis de Granada invites worshippers to turn from vision toward hearing:
+In a model sermon for Christmas (originally written in Portuguese for the Lisbon court but widely circulated in a Spanish translation), Fray Luis de Granada alludes to the same responsory in a similar way: "Oh venerable misterio, mas para sentir que para decir."
+^[XXX  full text elsewhere or original text here with page ] This reference comes after he exhorts worshippers to marvel at the lowliness of Christ's birth:

+> Come and see the Son of God, not in the bosom of the Father [Jn 1], but in
+> the arms of the Mother; not above choirs of angels, but among filthy animals;
+> not seated at the right hand of the Majesty on high [Heb.
+1], but
+> reclining in a stable for beasts; not thundering and casting lightning in
+> Heaven, but crying and trembling from cold in a stable.
+> What theme, then, can cause any greater wonder?
+[@LuisdeGranada:Xmas, para.
+5]

+Paraphrasing St. Cyprian, he goes on:

+> I do not wonder at the figure of the world, nor the firmness of the earth
+> [...]; I marvel to see how the word of God could take on flesh. [...]
+> In this mystery the greatness of the shock steals away all my senses, and with
+> the prophet [Hab.
+3] it makes me cry out: Lord, I heard your words, and I
+> feared: I considered your works, and I was struck numb.
+> With good reason, indeed, you are amazed, Prophet: for what thing could
+> surprise anyone more, than that to which the Evangelist here refers in a few
+> words, saying, "She gave birth to her only-begotten son, and she wrapped him
+> in some rags, and laid him in a manger, because she did not find another place
+> in that stable?

+> O venerable mystery, more to be felt than to be spoken of; not to be explained
+> with words but to be adored with wonder in silence.
+> What could be lower than a manger, which is a place for beasts, and what could
+> be higher than God, who is seated among the cherubim?
+> Indeed, how can a man not be long in ecstasy in meditating on two things that
+> are so distant: God in a stable, God in a manger, God trembling from cold, God
+> wrapped in rags, God crying?
+[@LuisdeGranada:Xmas, para.
+11--12]

+Fray Luis is not only preaching about wonder; his preaching itself becomes an act of devotion in contemplating the Incarnation as the union of opposites.
+Just as Padilla's second copla says that God "made a composition from on high [*alto*], and of the maxima and breve," Fray Luis says, "Who is this so high and so low, so great and so small? [...]
+What high-and-low things [*qué altibajos*] are these that the wisdom of God joined together as one?"
+[@LuisdeGranada:Xmas, para.
+24]
+The response he models to this "mystery" is to be "struck numb," to "worship with wonder [*admiración*] in silence."
+In a similar passage, Lapide goes even further to speak of being "stupefied" and "struck deaf" [*attonitus*] at the sight of Christ in the manger.
+[@Lapide:Gospels19C, 672, on Lk 2:7:
+"Christus enim in præsepio, hoc est Jesu homo, Verbum infans, est amor, æque ac stupor omnium angelorium ac fidelium, quod omnes stupent et stupebunt per omnem æternitatem.
+Quis enim non attonitus stupeat, si profunde hunc puerum inspiciat, eumque rogat, Quis es tu, ô parvule Bethlehemitice? eumque audiat respondentem: Disce id ex Isaia cap.
+9. 6. *Parvulus natus est nobis, et filius datus est nobis*, etc."]

+##### Listening to the Christ-Child's Voice

+Fray Luis seeks to inspire worshippers not only to picture the stable visually, but also to turn from sight toward hearing:

 > After the devout sight of the manger we open our ears to hear the music of the
 > angels, of whom the Evangelist says, that when one of them had finished giving